Operative Professional: Admission requirements

 Dissident from this can be admitted who substantiates the skills with other certifications which authorise to participate in the exam.

 Procedure of civil training

 There are a range of training academies nationally which provide the training.
 There are different types of training models, from weekend schooling to full-time training systems.

 Procedure of the training in the Bundeswehr

 The qualification as an Operative Professional provides the soldiers with the necessary skills to manage all operational tasks optimally.
-This education is the perfect basis for returning to civil life and it offers interesting job prospects.
+This education is the basis for returning to civil life and it offers necessary job prospects.

 The soldiers have the choice between different training places which provide the training as an Operative Professional.

 The places in Germany are: Munich, Bad Frankenhausen, Veitshöchheim, Schwerin, Regensburg, Hof, Karlsruhe, Berlin, Mölln (Hamburg), Leipzig, Mainz, Hanover und Hilden.